ProximoSrl/Jarvis.Framework/Wiki/BreakingChanges.md

 Main modification is: Moved framework to .NETStandard.

+## Version 4.3.0

+- Removed StreamProcessorManagerFactory, it was a class that is really not used anymore.

 ## Version 4.0.0

 - Changed TransformForNotification in CollectionWrapper to use also the event that generates change in the readmodel.